 Skip to main content

 The City of Albany recognizes the contribution of special events to the city’s attractiveness for residents, tourists, and businesses.
 The permit process ensures that the activity meets legal requirements, allows the City to adequately schedule needed public services, and alerts affected neighborhoods and businesses.
+You may need one or more of the following permits to comply with local or State laws.

 When is a special event permit needed?